This post is part of The Ultimate Guide to Total Knee Replacement

 - Rheumatoid arthritis patients have better success with total knee replacements.

 “One of the most important factors that determines the success of a partial knee replacement is patient selection,” says Dr. Hellman.
 “When done for the right patient, with isolated damage to their knee, we can expect excellent results.
 For about 85 percent of our patients, their knee replacements last ten years or longer.”

-Ultimately your total joint specialist will work with you to determine whether you should have a partial or total knee replacement based on your activity level, range of motion before surgery, your age and knee deformity.
+Ultimately, your joint specialist will work with you to determine whether you should have a total or partial knee replacement based on your age, activity level, range of motion before surgery, and knee deformity.

 Learn more about joint replacement surgery at OrthoIndy